solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 ## Results using GraalVM

 I made a simple custom runtime for running a Clojure program in a custom runtime.
-Compiling it was quite simple but required using a Docker container because binary must be compiled in Linux environment.
+Compiling it was quite simple but required using a Docker container because the binary must be compiled in Linux environment.
 Compilation times are long compared to JVM compilation which must be made before compiling as a native image.
 The results are described in the next table.

 | Memory | Runtime                     | N    | Average | Standard deviation |
 | ------ | --------------------------- | ---- | ------- | ------------------ |